Enjoy Nature’s Bounty and Delicious Treats from Local Farmers’ Markets

 Part of the Farm to City markets, this local favorite features amazing fresh food vendors as well as a composting service twice a month from Back to Earth Compost Crew

-Where to Find it: At the corner of Butler and Maple Avenue
+Where to Find it: 29 West Butler Pike, Corner of Butler and Maple

 Bryn Mawr Farmers’ Market